 The swapfile will be automatically created based on the config.

-Then add a new machine config in the flake which imports this conf.nix, like I did for the other 2 devices.
-If the device already had a working config and needs to be brought up after a fresh clean reinstall, then there is no need to recreate these 2 config files or to re-add it to the flake.
+Then add a new NixOS configuration in the default module which imports this host directory, like I did for the other devices.
+If the device already had a working config and needs to be brought up after a fresh clean reinstall, then there is no need to recreate these 2 config files or to re-add it to the repo, just use what’s already there.

-At this point we’re still missing the secure boot signing keys, so the setup won’t build.
+At this point we’re still missing the secure boot signing keys, so the config won’t build.
 Here’s a short guide to set up secureboot.
-First I would open a nix shell with “sbctl” and run the key generation command, then the build should already work.
-If you set up the symlinks, using the standard sudo nixos-rebuild switch
+First I would open a nix shell with sbctl and run the key generation command, then the build should already work.

 After enrolling the keys and enabling secureboot, make sure to reboot and verify that it works according to the guide.